Divergence free quantum field theory using a spectral calculus of Lorentz invariant measures: Conclusion

 \section{Conclusion}

-We have presented a spectral calculus for the computation of the spectrum of causal Lorentz invariant Borel complex measures on Minkowski space and shown how this enables one to compute the density for such a measure with respect to Lebesgue measure.
+We have presented a spectral calculus for the computation of the spectrum of causal Lorentz invariant complex measures on Minkowski space and shown how this enables one to compute the density for such a measure with respect to Lebesgue measure.
 This has been applied to the case of the contraction of the vacuum polarization tensor resulting in a spectral vacuum polarization function which has very close agreement with the vacuum polarization function computed using dimensional regularization / renormalization in the domain of real mass.

-Using the Born approximation together with the spectral vacuum polarization function the Uehling effect contribution to the Lamb shift for the H atom is computed to be $\approx-28.7$ MHz.
-With the spectral vacuum polarization function we obtain a well defined convergent running coupling function whereas the running coupling function generated using dimensional regularization / renormalization is shown to be divergent at all non-zero energies.
+Using the Born approximation together with the spectral vacuum polarization function the exact Uehling potential function is derived from which the Uehling contribution to the Lamb shift can be exactly computed.

+With the spectral vacuum polarization function we obtain a well defined convergent running coupling function whereas the integral defining the running coupling function generated using dimensional regularization / renormalization is shown to be divergent at all non-zero energies.

 In subsequent work we will apply the spectral calculus to the electron self energy and generally to all renormalization issues arising in the QFT of the electroweak force.
 In addition QCD will be formulated in the context of locally conformally flat space-times (M\"{o}bius structures) (Mashford, 2017a and b) and the running coupling constant for QCD will be computed with a view to proving, or deriving, the asymptotic freedom of QCD.